9 tips to go green in the coffee sector

 Exporters or cooperatives usually ask coffee farmers to change their farming practices.
 They often recommend using more sustainable farming methods or getting certificates.
 However, many farmers may not understand why these changes are necessary.
 They may also not have the resources or knowledge to put them in place.

-You can help farmers achieve environmental sustainability in lots of ways.
+You can help farmers achieve environmental sustainability in many ways.
 This can include:

-Supplying access to resources: Cooperatives can help farmers access the resources they need to implement sustainable practices.
-This could be organic fertilisers and natural pesticides.
-This helps farmers reduce their use of harmful chemicals.
-It also promotes more sustainable farming practices.
+- Supplying access to resources: Cooperatives can help farmers access the resources they need to implement sustainable practices.
+These could include organic fertilisers and natural pesticides.
+This helps farmers reduce their use of harmful chemicals and also promotes more sustainable farming practices.

 Work with other partners

 Cooperatives alone cannot address farmer poverty and build more environmentally sustainable farming communities.
-The challenges that coffee farmers face require a collaborative approach involving lots of stakeholders.
-This means that you have to work with other actors.
+The challenges that coffee farmers face require a collaborative approach involving many stakeholders.
+This means that you must work with other actors.
 For example, other cooperatives, non-governmental organisations (NGOs), local platforms, governments and service providers.

 Local platforms are also very important partners.
 There are platforms that bring together different actors.
 These actors can be farmers, government officials and service providers.
 They do this to find and address local communities’ specific needs.
 You should take part in these platforms to learn about coffee farmers’ needs and to work with them to address these needs.